 Natural stone lends a luxurious spa feel to a bath.
 But depending on the stone and how it is sealed, water spotting and soap scum can be a problem.

-Most commercial market shelf soap scum removers should not be used on natural stone.
-They can be abrasive, damage finishes and leave the stone looking dull and chalky.
+Most commercial soap scum removers should not be used on natural stone.
+They can be abrasive, damage finishes, and leave the stone looking dull and chalky.

 06 of 06

-How to Remove Soap Scum From Fabric and Plastic Shower Curtains
+Remove Soap Scum from Fabric and Plastic Shower Curtains

 For plastic liners and shower curtains, use equal amounts distilled white vinegar and plain water.
-In a bathtub, large plastic container or washing machine drum, mix enough of the solution to completely cover the submerged plastic curtain.
-Allow to soak for at least eight hours (overnight is... better).
-Toss into the washer with a few towels and wash on a warm water cycle.
+In a bathtub, large plastic container, or washing machine drum, mix enough of the solution to completely cover the submerged plastic curtain.
+Allow it to soak for at least eight hours (overnight is better).
+Toss the curtain into the washer with a few towels and wash with regular detergent on a warm water cycle.
 Hang to drip dry.
 NEVER place a plastic shower curtain in a clothes dryer.

-For fabric curtains, follow the washing instructions on the tag but add in 1 cup of distilled white vinegar to the washer drum at the beginning of the cycle.
+For fabric... curtains, follow the washing instructions on the tag but add one cup of distilled white vinegar to the washer drum at the beginning of the cycle.
 This will help cut through any soap scum build-up.
 Hang to drip dry or toss in a tumble dryer for a few minutes to remove wrinkles.
 Do not overdry.
 Remove while still slightly damp and hang to dry.